 The Administrative Division, under the command of Captain Eric Bowles, is comprised of the Criminal Investigations Unit, the Drug Unit, the Crime Scene Unit, the Community Relations Unit and our office staff.
 Along with the units, the division is responsible for day to day office operations, equipment and purchasing, media relations, accreditation, statistical reporting and analysis, and grant management.
 The division also prepares monthly and annual reports for the department and elected leaders.

 Criminal Investigation Unit

-The Criminal Investigations Unit is comprised of 8 officers, supervised by Sergeant Jeff Mallery.
+The Criminal Investigations Unit is comprised of six officers, supervised by Sergeant Erik Daniels.
 The unit is responsible for investigating criminal cases received from patrol.
 The unit investigates a wide variety of cases, from criminal mischief, to robberies, to assaults.
-Six investigators are assigned to handle these cases.
 Additionally, one investigator is assigned to the DEA Task Force in the Cincinnati Field Office.
 This task force focuses on large scale drug investigations that involve the tri-state and occasionally beyond.

 Crime Scene Unit

 The Crime Scene Unit was established in 1993.
 Sergeant Erik Daniels supervises a team of three officers assigned to this unit.
 Each of the officers is assigned to another full-time position in addition to his or her crime scene duties.
 The officers receive extensive training in the recognition, collection, preservation and processing of evidence at a crime scene.
 These officers are called upon to assist investigators in using modern methods of collecting and processing evidence to reconstruct serious crime scenes.

 Community Resource Unit